Invoice Finance: what is it?

-Invoice finance has become an increasingly popular form of providing short-term cash flow for the business-to-business sector to support business growth.
+Invoice Finance facilities have become an increasingly popular form of providing short-term cash flow for the business-to-business sector to support business growth.

-In today’s economic climate, some companies take full advantage of the repayment terms offered and it can take months for them to settle what they owe, which in turn leaves cash flow strained and suppliers left unpaid.
+In today’s economic climate, some companies take full advantage of the repayment terms offered and it can take months for them to settle what they owe.
+This in turn leaves cash flow strained and suppliers left unpaid.

 With Invoice Finance, businesses pay a small percentage of the invoice amount to the lender as a fee for borrowing the money.

-It can be a useful tool for SMEs who rely on a regular inflow of cash to operate, helping to ensure that capital is available to pay wages and bills on time, and control over the business is maintained.
+It can be a useful tool for SMEs who rely on a regular inflow of cash to operate.
+It helps to ensure that capital is available to pay wages and bills on time, and that control over the business is maintained.

 It can be difficult to find the right lender for your business.
-Overdrafts have traditionally been the way that most businesses have funded their working capital, but over the last few years banks have become less willing to offer overdrafts and have sought to move their customers into an Invoice Finance Facility.
+Overdrafts have traditionally been the way that most businesses have funded their working capital.
+However, over the last few years banks have become less willing to offer overdrafts.
+Instead, they’ve sought to move their customers into an Invoice Finance Facility.

 The facility is therefore structured to protect the interests of the bank rather than facilitate the customer’s growth plans.

-PMD has access to over 50 lenders in the Invoice Finance market.
+PMD has access to over 50 invoice financing companies in the Invoice Finance market.
 Our team takes the time to understand your business to find the right funder to support your growth plans.

 If you already have an existing Invoice Finance facility, we can benchmark this against what is available in the market and improve on this by either reducing costs or increasing funding, and in many cases both.